Chart Color Schemes

 Housing

-Yamanto is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Yamanto is characterized by a predominantly suburban housing profile

-Yamanto's dwelling structures, as per the latest Census, consisted of 96.4% houses and 3.7% other dwellings.
-In Brisbane metro, all dwellings were houses.
-Home ownership in Yamanto stood at 29.0%, with mortgaged dwellings at 39.9% and rented ones at 31.1%.
-The median monthly mortgage repayment was $1,517, aligning with the Brisbane metro average.
-The median weekly rent was $318, while no figures were available for Brisbane metro.
-Nationally, Yamanto's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Yamanto's dwellings, as per the latest Census data, consisted of 96.4% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Yamanto stood at 29.0%, with 39.9% of dwellings mortgaged and 31.1% rented.
+The median monthly mortgage repayment was $1,517, while the median weekly rent figure was $318.
+Nationally, Yamanto's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing